 - Forest Foundation grants $5,000.00 directly to the host agency in two payments, one in early June and the second in late June.
 These funds will then be allocated to the intern.
-Typical federal and state withholding taxes will apply.
+Typical federal and state withholding taxes may apply

 - Your specific agency payroll procedure is up to you.
 Some agencies have put the intern on their payroll system, while others have given the intern a stipend and provided them with a 1099.
-It suits ALL parties best if your intern is on your payroll as a “salaried” employee receiving $5,000 for the 10 week period.
+The most important component is to insure the intern receives the full $5,000 for the 10 week period (less any witholding taxes)

 Can the agency interview the potential intern?

 - The interns go through an application and interview process with Forest Foundation.
 Forest Foundation selects the interns and pairs them with an appropriate agency taking into account the agency’s needs and mission as well as the intern’s strengths, interests, and learning objectives

 - An additional interview should be conducted by the hosting agency.
 Forest Foundation hopes to achieve the best suitable matches between host and intern.
 The final decision on employment is made by the hosting agency